treyg/synology-photos-memories/README.md

 #### SEND_EMAIL_PASSWORD:

 The password for your send email (may require 'app password' for gmail).
+If you have enabled 2-factor authentication you need to generate an app-specific password and use that in place of your actual password.To do that, go to [My App Passwords](https://myaccount.google.com/apppasswords).

 #### RECEIVE_EMAIL: